matthewjward/matthewjward.github.io/_posts/2024-08-07-citizen-ops.md

 ![The goal](/assets/images/citizen-ops/the-goal.png)

-Using Azure AI Services, Azure Integration Services, and a (very) simple web application, I was able to create such a solution!
+Using Azure AI Services, Azure Integration Services, and a (very) simple web application, we can achieve this vision!

 ## So how does it work?